lgibbons12/Clubs-Website/README.md

 Connection: connect the blog and clubs pages to each other Javascript and CSS to have the website look good
 Add pictures to blog posts?

+Notes for Admins:
+When looking for a new sheet, click on the first club and change the sheet link to the link they want then select that club and run new club info

+From then on, they can just click the first one and new club info, and they only have to change it when they want to change the spreadsheet link